Quick Start

 Development and Debugging

-During the pre-release period, developers can add test users to the whitelist and download the TapTap PC client, then choose corresponding testing solutions based on different development stages.
+During the pre-release period, developers can add test users to the whitelist and download TapTap PC client, then choose the corresponding test solution according to different development stages.

 Add Whitelist